 - Operating system installation.
 Veritas Access requires Red Hat Enterprise Linux.
-See See "System requirements" on page 10. - Veritas Access software installation.
+See See "System requirements" on page 14. - Veritas Access software installation.

-Table 4-1 provides a brief summary of the installation steps.
+Table 5-1 provides a brief summary of the installation steps.
 The summary includes cross references to where you can find more information about each task.

-Summary of installation steps Table 4-1
+Summary of installation steps Table 5-1

 Task Steps For more information Task 1: Install the operating system on each node of the cluster.
 Steps include: Automatic system discovery of USB devices, hard disk controllers, and so on.
 Select the installation device.
 Set the clock and the time zone.
 System preparation for automated installation.
 Automatic disk partitioning.
 Automatic package installation.
 Install the Red Hat Enterprise Linux kernel update.
-Configuration of yum after the operating system is installed successfully.
-See "Installing the operating system on the target Veritas Access cluster" on page 43.
-See "Configuring your own yum repository on each node of the cluster" on page 46.
+See "Installing the operating system on the target Veritas Access cluster" on page 53.

-, , , , , , , , , , , , , , , , , , , , ,

-Task Steps F For more information

-Access software on the cluster.
-Install the required Red Hat Enterprise Linux operating system RPMs.
-If yum is configured, then the installer helps to install the required RPMs during See "Installing the required Red Hat Enterprise Linux operating system RPMs" on page 47.
-See "Installing and configuring the Veritas Access software on the cluster" on page 48.
+Task Steps For more information Task 2: Install the Veritas Access software on the cluster.
+Steps include: Install the required Red Hat Enterprise Linux operating system RPMs.
+If yum is configured, then the installer helps to install the required RPMs during the precheck.
+Extract the Veritas Access tar file and run the installer.
+Enter network configuration information (cluster name, IP addresses, bond interface information, DNS information, and so on).
+Verify installation on the node.
+See "Installing and configuring the Veritas Access software on the cluster" on page 56.

-Table 4-1 Summary of installation steps (continued)
+Table 5-1 Summary of installation steps (continued)